 The agency has thus far published a Request For Information (RFI), held stakeholder meetings, and convened a NACOSH subcommittee of subject matter experts.
 The subcommittee developed draft regulatory language and NACOSH recommended to the Secretary that OSHA proceed with rulemaking.
-The Fall 2018 Unified Regulatory Agenda identifies the initiation in the fall of 2018 of the Small Business Regulatory Enforcement Fairness Act (SBREFA).
+The next step is to gather information from small businesses as required by the Small Business Regulatory Enforcement Fairness Act (SBREFA).
 The Emergency Response SBREFA will be in the spring of 2019.

 For additional information, please see: Emergency Response Small Business Advocacy Review (SBAR) Panel.

 This rulemaking effort is separate from OSHA's technical assistance resources for emergency response and recovery workers.
 For those resources, visit OSHA's Emergency Preparedness and Response page.

 - Emergency Response on the Unified Regulatory Agenda (Fall 2018)

 - RFI and comments to the RFI are available in Docket #OSHA-2007-0073

 - Documents related to the work of the Emergency Response subcommittee are available in Docket #OSHA-2015-0019